Fix energy leaks at home to save money

 The Sensi Thermostat eliminates copious energy waste and comes with some really great features.

 1. Complete Control for the Consumer

 A standard programmable thermostat won’t adapt to your busy schedule.
 Sensi allows you to control the climate in your home from anywhere.
-Whether you are leaving for an expected business trip or your late meeting was cancelled, you can communicate with your Sensi thermostat and change the temperature settings.
+Leaving for an expected business trip?
+Late meeting cancelled?
+You can communicate with your Sensi thermostat and change the temperature settings.

 2. Installation Support